 This course is designed for early childhood teacher candidates to explore some of the current issues related to the field of early childhood education such as: building family and community partnerships; professionalism including ethics; using developmentally effective approaches; appropriate early childhood assessment; affordable, quality child care; resilience and students at risk; diversity including gender issues; violence in children's lives; media and technology; societal impact on children and families; and meeting the needs of the world's children.
 A case approach is utilized.
 Advocacy work, cooperative projects, service learning, and field work empower candidates to become change agents.
-Must be taken concurrently with EDUC 235, EDUC 305, EDUC 306, and EPSY 229.

 Corequisites: EDUC 235, EDUC 305, EDUC 306, EPSY 229.
+Prerequisite: JrS.

 EDUC 393 Critical Literacy in Educational Research 2 s.h.
 This course is designed to provide opportunities to develop the ability to read and write with a critical perspective within the standards of academic discourse.
 The focus is on the development of scholarly reading and writing through the critical analysis of teaching and learning approaches.